Sustainability Reporting Initiative

 The primary stewardship responsibility of the Board of Directors is to ensure Innergex’s long-term success.

+The Board of Directors (the “Board”) supports Innergex in its mission to build a better world with renewable energy.
+Our commitment to the three pillars of sustainability – environmental protection, social development and economic development – are mutually reinforcing.
 Its mandate is to oversee the management of the business and affairs of the Corporation with a view to evaluating, on an ongoing basis, whether its resources are being managed in a manner consistent with shareholder value enhancement, ethical considerations and stakeholders’ interests.
 The Board considers Corporate Social Responsibility (“CSR”) matters in all its decisions.

+Three women (33.3%) and six men (66.7%) sit on the Board as independent directors.
 Director independence is determined within the meaning of the Canadian Securities Administrators’ Regulation 58-101 – Respecting Disclosure of Corporate Governance Practices.
 The Chair of the Board of Directors is independent.

-Charter of the Board of Directors prescribes the role of the Board of Directors in the management of the business and affairs of the Corporation with a view to evaluate, on an ongoing basis, whether the Corporation’s resources are being managed in a manner consistent with enhancing shareholder value, ethical considerations and stakeholders’ interests.
+Charter of the Board of Directors prescribes the role of the Board in the management of the business and affairs of the Corporation with a view to evaluate, on an ongoing basis, whether the Corporation’s resources are being managed in a manner consistent with enhancing shareholder value, ethical considerations and stakeholders’ interests.
 The Board establishes the overall policies for the Corporation, monitors and evaluates the Corporation’s strategic direction, and retains plenary power for those functions not specifically delegated by it to its Committees or to management.

 Among other things, the Charter describes the responsibilities of the Board in matters of: